-God acts in more than one way in the natural world.
-God sustains the regular patterns of the physical world, but sometimes chooses to act outside of those patterns.
-God’s regular patterns are what scientists describe as natural laws (like gravity or photosynthesis).
-God’s actions outside those patterns are usually called supernatural actions or miracles (like raising someone from the dead).
+God acts in more than one way in the natural world: God sustains the regular patterns of the physical world, but sometimes chooses to act outside of those patterns.
+God’s regular patterns are what scientists describe as natural laws or processes (like gravity or photosynthesis).
+God’s actions outside those patterns are usually called miracles (like raising someone from the dead).
 Evolutionary creationists believe in the miracles of the Bible and that God can do miracles today.
-Evolutionary creationists also believe that God is just as involved in the regular patterns of the universe as in miracles.
+We also believe that God is just as involved in the regular patterns of the created order as in miracles.

-A miracle is a violation of the laws of nature, and as a firm and unalterable experience has established these laws, the proof against a miracle, from the very nature of the fact, is as entire as any argument from experience can possibly be imagined.1
+Some atheists view science itself as rescuing society from irrational ideas and harmful superstitions like miracles.
+They believe miracles are violations of natural law, and are by definition impossible.
+This idea goes back to the Scottish philosopher David Hume, who wrote, “A miracle is a violation of the laws of nature, and as a firm and unalterable experience has established these laws, the proof against a miracle, from the very nature of the fact, is as entire as any argument from experience can possibly be imagined.”1

 Nature is what God does